unifiedstreaming/origin/README.md

 6. Look at the main playlist of the previous example.
 The ``?python_pipeline_config`` query parameter appears in every media playlist URLs.
 The same happens to DASH Segments URLs.
 Find a way to avoid this.
+7. When generating sidecar subtitle tracks and using the ``--track-description`` flag, a DASH Label is only added to the fragmented mp4 track and not to the sidecar one.
+Create a pipeline configuration file to add a Label to each track with a description of the language (i.e. if lang==en, use and "English" Label, for lang==fr use "French" and so on)

 ### TIPS